-This blog post is an extract from our workshop held in March 2019, hosted by TrekkSoft CEO, Olan O'Sullivan.
+This blog post is an extract from our workshop held in March 2019, hosted by TrekkSoft former CEO, Olan O'Sullivan.
 Below are some of the key takeaways from the workshop.
 We also have a link to the presentation slides and handout materials to download.

 So let's talk commission rates.